-- Communities and interested parties have a mechanism or way forward to help develop solutions to address visitor impacts and improve local and visitor experiences and place.
+- Communities and interested parties see or are involved in positive action to address issues and visitor impacts leading to improvements to local and visitor experiences and place.

-- Designed solutions or options are prepared which lead to improvements to places, including green/blue space, which people visit and live beside.
+- Designed solutions and options from visitor management plans are taken forward leading to improvements to places, including green/blue space, which people visit and live beside.

-- Communities, including landowners, land managers, businesses and visitors are motivated or empowered to help develop plans and action in a collaborative way.
+- Communities, including landowners, land managers, businesses and visitors are motivated or empowered to help deliver plans and activities in a collaborative way.

-- Places under pressure and suffering negative impacts from increased visitation are managed in a sustainable way that supports responsible enjoyment.
+- Places under pressure and suffering negative impacts from increased visitation are managed in a sustainable way that supports low impact responsible enjoyment.

-- Solutions are explored and developed that encourage a low carbon impact, particularly in areas prone to high levels of car-based access.
+- Solutions are implemented that encourage a low carbon impact, particularly in areas prone to high levels of car-based access.

-- NatureScot and its strategic partner agencies, including the Scottish Government, are better informed about local requirements for managing impacts and developing opportunities linked to green tourism.
+- NatureScot and its strategic partner agencies, including the Scottish Government, are better informed about visitor management activity and action applied in 2021 for managing impacts and developing opportunities linked to green tourism.